 Step 1:Set up the Held-Suarez case

-A Held-Suarez simulation can be set up e.g., for the T42 resolution, by executing the following command from the $CESM/cime/scripts directory
+A Held-Suarez simulation can be set up e.g., for the T42 resolution with 30 levels, by executing the following command from the $CESM/cime/scripts directory

 Step 2:Configure the Held-Suarez Case